 Some were fortunate enough to win one after many, many attempts.
 For instance, it took Sergio Garcia a record 74 tries to win his first major championship, finally doing so at The Masters in 2017.
-Tom Kite won his first and only major in major championship start number 73, finally breaking through with a two-stroke victory at the 1992 U.S. Open at Pebble Beach.
+Tom Kite won his first and only major in start number 73, finally breaking through with a two-stroke victory at the 1992 U.S. Open at Pebble Beach.

 5. Scott Hoch made 70 major starts without a win

 From 1975 to 2004, 11-time PGA Tour winner Scott Hoch made 70 appearances in a major championship without securing a victory, recording 15 top-10 finishes.
 His best chance to win a major came at The Masters in 1989, where he was tied with Nick Faldo atop the leaderboard after 72 holes.
 On the first playoff hole, the tough par-4 10th, Hoch famously missed a two-foot par putt to win and lost on the second extra hole, the par-4 11th, when Faldo made a long birdie putt to win the first of his three green jackets.